kle1man/calaesthetics/documentation/idea.md

 ### Login System

-To make sure that the users can access their data regardless of what device they access the website from, as well as to be able to save their data effectively, I will implement a *login system*.
-There isn't more more to elaborate on this, most applications of this sort feature a similar system.
+To make sure that the users can access their data regardless of what device they access the application from, as well as to be able to save their data effectively, I will implement a *login system*.
+There isn't much more to elaborate on this, most applications of this sort feature a similar system.

 ### Data Security